kpunith8/Links-and-Tutorials/Tools, Links and Libraries.md

 - `vinyl-source-stream`- Use conventional text streams with gulp
 - `LABjs` - JS job loader
 - `npm-run-all` - run parallel tasks
+- `nprogress` - to show the indicator on top of the page

 ## Backend